2020-mccabe-vanderbilt-es140X/ES140X/instructions/install_etomica_Windows.md

 4. To confirm whether or not your install worked  : <br/>
 	Click on the folder to open it up  <br/>
 	Click on the folder labeld **bin** <br/>
-	Click on any of the files with the extension **.bar**.
+	Click on any of the files with the extension **.bat**.
 This will open up the simulation applet.
 5. If this doesn't work for you, contact a TA asap because these will be used throughout the class.